edgecase/glue.js/README.md

 ```

 ###Messages
-A message object is passed to the listener callback function.
+A message object is passed to the observer callback function.

 ####Basic Messages